samirelanduk/tiktok-save/README.md

 - `--failures`: (Optional) If specified, the tool will attempt to download only previously failed videos.

-- `--keywords`: (Optional) A list of keywords seperated by spaces to filter the videos.
+- `--keywords`: (Optional) A list of keywords separated by spaces to filter the videos.
 Only videos containing these keywords in their description, hashtags, or suggested words will be downloaded.
-This is useful if you want to download videos related to a specific topic such as recipes. ex. `./save.py bookmarks user_data.json liked_videos --keywords recipe cooking food`
+This is useful if you want to download videos related to a specific topic such as recipes. eg. `./save.py bookmarks user_data.json liked_videos --keywords recipe cooking food`

 ## Output